bastienchabal/gmail-mcp/README.md

 3. **JSON Errors**:
    - Restart the MCP server and Claude Desktop
    - Run `python debug/diagnose_claude_mcp.py` to diagnose issues

+4. **Calendar API Issues**:
+   - Make sure you've enabled the Calendar API in Google Cloud Console
+   - Check that you've granted all the necessary scopes during authentication
+   - Run `python debug/reauth_calendar.py` to re-authenticate with Calendar API scopes
+   - Verify that `CALENDAR_API_ENABLED` is set to `true` in your environment variables

 ## Advanced Usage